Highlands Nature Sanctuary

 About Highlands Nature Sanctuary

-The Highlands Nature Sanctuary is 2200-acre hiking and nature education destination in southern Ohio, managed by the Arc of Appalachia in the heart of the scenic Rocky Fork Gorge, a 100-foot high steep-walled canyon renowned for its stunning rock formations, ancient white cedars, spectacular wildflower displays, grottos, springs, and stone arches.
+The Highlands Nature Sanctuary is the Arc of Appalachia’s oldest and largest preserve.
+The heart of the 2900-acre preserve is the breathtakingly beautiful Rocky Fork Gorge, a 100-foot high steep-walled canyon renowned for its stunning rock formations, ancient white cedars, spectacular wildflower displays, grottoes, springs, and stone arches.

-The Appalachian Forest Museum.
-Open free to the public on weekends from April through October, the Appalachian Forest Museum features large artistic murals depicting the world significance of our backyard forests for those of us living anywhere in the Eastern third of the United States.
+The Appalachian Forest Museum features large artistic murals depicting the world significance of our backyard forests for those of us living anywhere in the Eastern third of the United States.
 The Museum strives to raise our appreciation for America’s Great Eastern Forest and the many ways our “home-sweet-biome” influences and inspires our lives.

 From Highlands Nature Sanctuary webpage